sajed-mejri/Coding-challenge-nodejs/Readme.md

 ## Collaborating

+1. Fork this repository to your own GitHub account.
+2. Clone your forked repository and make changes as needed.
-1. Create a new branch for your changes:
+3. Create a new branch for your changes:
    ```bash
    git checkout -b your-name/your-branch-name
    ```

-2. Commit your changes and push to the GitHub repository:
+4. Commit your changes and push to your GitHub repository:

    ```bash
    git add .